List of Batwoman characters: Safiyah Sohail

+Safiyah Sohail (portrayed by Shivani Ghai) is the ruler of a small community on the island of Coryana who is the Rifle's boss and the boss of the Many Arms of Death.
+She also has a history with Alice and they both share a mutual hatred of Catherine Hamilton-Kane as well as a connection with Black Mask.
+Alice stabs and kills Safiyah, then crushes her body to prevent her from being revived.

 Angelique Martin

-Angelique Martin (portrayed by Bevin Bru as an adult, Kerensa Cooper as a child) is a former foster acquaintance of Ryan Wilder and used a tactic to rescue her from Candice Long.
+Angelique Martin (portrayed by Bevin Bru as an adult, Kerensa Cooper as a child) is a former foster acquaintance of Ryan Wilder.
 Growing up, they fell in love until it got strained with Angelique taking up a life of crime.
 At one point, she ran into Sophie and Alice at the time when they were looking for Ocean.
 Following the arrest of Candice Long, Ryan called Angelique to notify her and call a truce.
 After Angelique finds out that Sophie Moore had manipulated Ryan into bugging her phone, their relationship is strained again.
 As Batwoman, Ryan gets the information from Angelique on where Ocean can be found.
 Angelique wore a baby doll mask when two False Face Society members killed Commissioner Forbes.
 Ryan found out through Jordan Moore's description and had to persuade Angelique to leave that life.
 Though Black Mask would not take this departure lightly and had her tied up on a sawmill.
 Ryan rescues Angelique with Sophie's help.
 She takes the blame for Commissioner Forbes' murder to protect Ryan from attacks by the False-Face Society.
 It was also revealed that Angelique helped Ocean to make the Snakebite drug.
 While in Edgewater Correctional, Ryan persuades her to leak the names of the culprits that shot Forbes.
 While having Sophie arrange for Angelique to be placed in witness protection, Ryan gets a call for her which is interrupted when the transport gets intercepted by members of the False Face Society who kill the Crows Agents present and make off with Angelique.
 With Angelique in his possession, Black Mask orders his men to gather ingredients for Snakebite while also using a corrosive agent to threaten Angelique.
 Following Black Mask's fight with Batwoman and Sophie Moore, Angelique states to Black Mask that she can help find Ocean to complete the Snakebite recipe.
 Batwoman and Alice succeed in rescuing Angelique and Ocean.
 Afterwards, Angelique successfully enters the witness protection program.